-Requirements for Promotion Within the Didactic Year
+Requirements for Progression Within the Didactic Year (A3.15b)

 - 1. All written, physical, or combination examinations must be successfully completed. - 2.
 Each student must pass each PAS-level course with a minimum grade of a "B-" (80%) in all letter graded PAS courses and a "P" in all PAS pass/fail graded courses. - 3.
-Students must successfully demonstrate clinical skills required for clinical practice as determined by the Program. - 4.
-Students must meet all academic and professional standards. - 5.
-Students must comply with the policies of Pace University, Lenox Hill Hospital and the Physician

-- Assistant Program. - 6.
+Students are required to maintain a cumulative QPA of 3.0 or higher to continue and/or graduate from the PA Program. - 4.
+Students must successfully demonstrate clinical skills required for clinical practice as determined by the Program. - 5.
+Students must meet all academic and professional standards. - 6.
+Students must comply with the policies of Pace University, Lenox Hill Hospital and the Physician Assistant Program. - 7.
 Students must comply with the Standards of Professional Conduct for the Physician Assistant Students set forth in the Student Program Policy and Procedure Handbook and Clinical Handbook as well as university policies described in the Pace University Graduate Student Handbook.

-Requirements for Completion of the Didactic Year
+Requirements for Completion of Didactic Year (A3.15b)